Skip to main content

 General Collection Guidelines

-The Theatre Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Theatre, the BFA in Acting, the BFA in Design & Technology, the BFA in Puppetry and Creative Dramatics, the BFA in Musical Theatre, and theatre minors; graduate students pursuing the MFA in Acting, the MFA in Scenery Design and Technology, the MFA in Costume Design & Technology, the MFA in Lighting Design & Technology, and the MFA in Technical Direction; the teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Theatre, the BFA in Acting, the BFA in Design & Technology, the BFA in Puppetry and Creative Dramatics, the BFA in Musical Theatre, and theatre minors; graduate students pursuing the MFA in Acting, the MFA in Scenery Design and Technology, the MFA in Costume Design & Technology, the MFA in Lighting Design & Technology, and the MFA in Technical Direction; the teaching faculty; and other researchers.

 Theatre research at WVU focuses on the applied professional art, craft, design, technology, and theory.
 Areas of established specialization and research include: comedy, dramaturgy, and performativity.